Thai style building and owner's documents

 Foreigners who qualify for foreign ownership of an apartment unit under section 19 obtain a personal non-transferable right of foreign ownership of the unit.
 Ownership of the unit is not freely transferable between foreigners and restricted by condominium laws.
 Also foreigners who inherit a condominium unit by succession must again personally qualify for foreign ownership under section 19 of the condominium act or they must dispose of the unit within one year of the date of acquisition.

-Thai divorce or marriage certificate
+Thai divorce certificate sample issued in Thailand

-Marriage law
+Marriage Certificate

 sample ownership condo deed